FrancescoRocca/cws/README.md

 # cws
-A simple Web Server written in C (learning purposes)
+A simple Web Server written in C (learning purposes), it works only on Linux systems

 ## Requirements
 - [meson](https://mesonbuild.com/index.html)